Some Common Conversation Mistakes

 Monopolizing

 When you take up more than your fair share of air time, especially in group conversations.
 Monopolizers can be good at turning every discussion back to what they want to speak about.
-Someone can accidentally monopolize a conversation if they're more outgoing and talkative than the people they're with, or they've got something they're enthusiastic about sharing.
+Someone can accidentally monopolize an interaction if they're more outgoing and talkative than the people they're with, or they've got something they're enthusiastic about sharing.
 They may start telling a funny story and not realize they haven't given anyone room to speak for the last five minutes.
 People in more senior, respected positions can also unintentionally become monopolizers, since everyone's usually too polite to tell them to stop.

 Bragging / trying to shoehorn your positive qualities into the conversation